StarTeknoloji/Net.STARTeknoloji.Space/index.md

 # *Our @codes.istanbul project
 > ## Open Source Project www.codes.istanbul I am taking my steps and waiting for support. codesexe.com, codesexe.org, codesexe.net.
 This is my Dream I will work hard to make it come true.
-### Our supporters codes.computer, starteknolog.com, starcomputer.space
+### Our supporters codes.computer, starteknolog.com, starcomputer.space, codesexe.com
 # *ANNOUNCEMENT
 ## Those who want to contribute to www.codes.istanbul or www.codes.ist can send an e-mail to ercetinguler@starteknoloji.space.
 People with Open Source, app projects are helped to work on these sites.
 It is free.
 >>> # *Discord